dd32/td-gh-ex/readme.txt

 ___ CHANGELOG

+* 1.6.7 / 25 April 2017
+Updated the included CMB2 library.
+Fixed header overlay and tile overlay opacity setting saving.
+Removed hyphenation from the stylesheet.

 * 1.6.6 / 12 April 2017
 Fixed submenu behaviour with active sticky header given that a page is loaded in the middle.